RiverOak Strategic Partners

 In 2019, RiverOak Strategic Partners (RSP) began the process to secure approval from the Civil Aviation Authority (CAA) for its use of airspace and procedures to enable safe and efficient operations to and from the airport.

-The process is defined in the Civil Aviation Publication (CAP) 1616 – Airspace Design: Guidance on the regulatory process for changing airspace design including community engagement requirements.
+The process is defined in the Civil Aviation Publication (CAP) 1616.

-The Civil Aviation Authority CAP 1616 process for airspace change is carried out in 7 stages, with 14 very precise steps.
+The Civil Aviation Authority CAP 1616 process for airspace change is carried out in seven stages, with 14 very precise steps.
 It also includes four process ‘gateways’ beyond which you are not allowed to proceed until approved by the CAA.
-We are working methodically through the process, and we are Now at Stage 3.
+We are working methodically through the process, and we are currently at Stage 3.

 In reaching Stage 3, the CAA has confirmed that it is satisfied the airspace change proposal, up to this stage, is in accordance with the CAA’s Airspace Modernisation Strategy and UK Masterplan.
 The design options will now be subject to a comprehensive public consultation.
 The public consultation will comprise 4 specific steps and a Consult Gateway during Stage 3.
 This is a key part of the airspace change process where we will take into account the wider views of residents, businesses, communities, the public and other stakeholders.